About USC Gould

 - SAKS INSTITUTE FOR MENTAL HEALTH LAW, POLICY, AND ETHICS

-Jonathan Quong is the author of Liberalism Without Perfection (Oxford University Press, 2011), as well as articles on political liberalism, public reason, democracy, distributive justice, and the morality of defensive harm.
-He is an associate editor for Philosophy & Public Affairs, an associate editor for Politics, Philosophy & Economics, and an area editor for Pacific Philosophical Quarterly.
+Jonathan Quong is the author of Liberalism Without Perfection (Oxford University Press, 2011) and The Morality of Defensive Force (Oxford University Press, 2020), as well as articles on political liberalism, public reason, democracy, distributive justice, and defensive ethics.
+He is an associate editor for Philosophy & Public Affairs, an associate editor for Ethics, and an area editor for Pacific Philosophical Quarterly.

 - "Proportionality, Liability, and Defensive Harm."
 Philosophy & Public Affairs 43 (2015): 144-173.